EmersonPrado/dnf/README.md

 ## Description

-This module allows selection of streams and/or profiles for DNF modules.
+This module allows dealing with special DNF features, like selection of modules streams and/or profiles.

 ## Setup